etaler/Etaler/docs/UsingWithClingROOT.md

 ## Using Etaler under an interactive C++ shell

 After loading the library.
 You can use the library as you would normally.
+(And ROOT imports the `std` namespace by default.)
 ```c++
 root [2] using namespace et;
 root [3] Tensor t = ones({3,3});